 It’ll go exceptionally well in soups and some desserts.
 You can use citric acid liquid (make it yourself by dissolving the substance in water) as a substitute for vinegar.

 - Use citric acid as a preservative

 FDA approves the use of this powder in foods, cosmetics, and even medicines as it’s a very useful natural preservative.
 At home, you can add it to canned goods or meats, like jerky, to extend their shelf life.
 Add a mild solution of this powder to your homemade creams for the same purpose.

 - Use citric acid crystals for beauty

 This substance will help you make great whitening solutions as well as natural chemical peels.
-Adding some of this powder to shampoos and homemade soaps will improve the leather formation and increase their cleaning efficiency.
+Add some of this powder to shampoos and homemade soaps, improve the leather formation, and increase their cleaning efficiency.

 - Use this powder for cleaning

-Please bear in mind that pure citric acid must be ‘watered down’ to be safe for applying it to the skin or some types of surfaces.
+Please remember that pure citric acid has to be watered down to be safe for applying it to the skin or some types of surfaces.
 Usually, cleansers require only about two tablespoons of this granular powder per 2 liters of water.
 You can make it two spoonfuls per 1 liter when dealing with large amounts of dirt and grease.